Modified trace is a symmetrised integral: Introduction

 \subsection{Acknowledgements}

 The authors are grateful to NCCR SwissMap for generous support and to Nathan Geer, Bertrand Patureau, Marco de Renzi and Ingo Runkel for helpful discussions.
-The authors are also thankful to the organizers of conference ``Invariants in low-dimensional geometry \& topology" in Toulouse in May, 2017, where a substantial part of this work was done.
+The authors are also thankful to the organizers of conference ``Invariants in low-dimensional Geometry \& Topology" in Toulouse in May, 2017, where a substantial part of this work was done.
 CB and AMG also thank Institute of Mathematics in Zurich University for kind hospitality during 2017.
-AMG is supported by CNRS and also thanks the Humboldt Foundation for a partial financial support.
+AMG is supported by CNRS and ANR project JCJC ANR-18-CE40-0001, and also thanks the Humboldt Foundation for a partial financial support.